dyne/Sawroom/website/docs/README.md

 To try the Sawroom setup with a running Sawtooth is best to use Docker.

+### Prerequisites

+Sawroom's docker image requires **docker 20.10.6** or newer: make sure you don't have an older version and if you do install a latest version from [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/).

+### Run Sawroom

 Our scripts will facilitate the use with some special options that will setup a persistent storage on the disk of your host machine inside the `/usr/lib/sawroom` directory.
 All data is saved there and